 Fortunately, studies have shown that the consumption of an oxaloacetate supplement can decrease blood glutamate levels by 40%.[6,7] This leads to a reduction of tumor size and invasiveness.
 Furthermore, patients who are given an oxaloacetate supplement experience an increased survival rate of 237%.

 Oxaloacetate Benefits Can Reduce Brain Trauma

 In addition to its use as a cancer fuel, glutamate can also trigger the excitation of neurons.
 This is especially dangerous to stroke victims, and over time, it causes damage to brain cells.
 However, as oxaloacetate removes glutamate from the bloodstream, glutamate in the brain and spinal fluid is forced to exit, as well.

 This allows the brain to recover from strokes and traumatic injuries.
 Without glutamate, neurons can naturally restore their long-term potentiation, allowing the cells to transmit signals more quickly, which leads to faster neural communication and improved brain function.

-Because oxaloacetate is a cellular metabolite, there is no effective way to obtain it from dietary sources.
+Because it is a cellular metabolite, there are no effective oxaloacetate food sources.
 It must be refined and used as a supplement, and is available in capsule form.
 As a natural part of the body’s cellular processes, oxaloacetate is a safe supplement with no side effects.
 Read about another glutamate-fighting supplement, N-acetyl cysteine here.

 Have you tried an oxaloacetate supplement?
-Share your experience with the readers of Natural Health Advisory by commenting below.
+Share your experience with us by using the Comments section below.